radius-project/docs/docs/content/guides/author-apps/secrets/overview/index.md

 An independent resource with its own lifecycle, a Radius Secret Store ensures that data is persisted across container restarts or mounts and can interact directly with the Radius Application Model.
 For instance, an Applications.Core/gateways resource can use this resource to store a TLS certificate and reference it.

-## Create a new Secret Store or reference an existing Secret Store
+## Create a new Secret Store

+Radius leverages the secrets management solution available on the hosting platform to create and store the secret.
+For example, if you are deploying to Kubernetes, the secret will be created in Kubernetes Secrets.
-Follow the [how-to guide on secret store]({{< ref "/guides/author-apps/secrets/howto-secretstore" >}}) to learn more about creating a new secret store resource and storing a TLS certificate in it or reference secrets stores in an existing secrets management solution that is external to the Radius Application stack.
+Follow the [how-to guide on creating new secret store]({{< ref "/guides/author-apps/secrets/howto-new-secretstore" >}}) to learn more about creating a new secret store resource and storing a TLS certificate in it.

+## Reference an existing Secret Store

+You can also reference an existing secrets management solution that is external to the Radius Application stack.
+Note that only references to Kubernetes Secrets is currently supported, with more to come in the future.
+Follow the [how-to guide to reference an existing secret store]({{< ref "/guides/author-apps/secrets/howto-existing -secretstore" >}}) to learn more about referencing an existing Kubernetes secret.

 ## Using Secret Stores